 Leh Ladakh Self Drive – Frequently Asked Questions

-There is nothing as such called “Best” car for Leh Ladakh trip.
+There is nothing as such called the “Best” car for the Leh Ladakh trip.
 A lot of factors depend upon making a car the best for one or the other trip.
-We must understand that the driver sitting behind the wheels matters the most and which car you have for Ladakh trip is just a matter of commute option.
-Still, IMO, the best car will for Ladakh self drive trip will be the one with high ground clearance, spacious to carry luggage, comfortable for long drives and is in good mechanical condition.
+We must understand that the driver sitting behind the wheels matters the most, and which car you have for the Ladakh trip is just a matter of commute option.
+Still, IMO, the best car will for Ladakh self-drive trip be the one with high ground clearance, spacious to carry luggage, comfortable for long drives and is in good mechanical condition.

 You can certainly take a hatchback or sedan on a Leh Ladakh trip but surely there will be challenges.
-I have seen Tata Nano doing it, so any car can do it.
+I have seen Tata Nano doing it so that any car can do it.
 It all depends upon your driving skills and how much you love your car.
-I have personally driven my Santro, Swift and Swift dZire to many remote corners of the Himalayas.
-The tips in this article will help you with majority of the challenges.
+I have personally driven my Santro, Swift, and Swift dZire to many remote corners of the Himalayas.
+The tips in this article will help you with the majority of the challenges.